Lumapac/Student-Information-System-LARAVEL/README.md

-Setting up: Go to the project folder, run this in your terminal: npm install, composer install, php artisan key:generate, php artisan serve
+Setting up: Go to the project foldername, run this in your terminal: npm install, composer install, php artisan key:generate, php artisan serve